helm/helm-www/content/en/docs/faq/_index.md

 referencing a release you must either:

-* rely on the current namespace in the active kubernetes context (as described by the `kubectl config show --minify` command),
+* rely on the current namespace in the active kubernetes context (as described by the `kubectl config view --minify` command),
 * specify the correct namespace using the `--namespace`/`-n` flag, or
 * for the `helm list` command, specify the `--all-namespaces`/`-A` flag